kdbeall/currency-converter/README.md

 cconverter uses [standard](https://standardjs.com/) javascript code-style [jest] is used as the test-runner.

-1. Make sure tests are passing npm test
+1. Make sure tests are passing using

+    npm test

-2. Make sure code is propertly styled standard
+2. Make sure code is propertly styled using

+    standard